mautic/developer-documentation-new/docs/design/feedback.rst

 - If the lack of data is due to incomplete configuration, provide direct guidance:

-  "It looks like device tracking isn't enabled.
-Go to settings to enable it."
+  'It looks like device tracking isn't active.
+Go to settings to turn it on.'

 - Help Users understand the value of the missing data: